 Stress the playful, the magical, and the creative.
 Parents who read secular stories to their children can also read Bible stories and sing Jewish songs that include God.
 These need not be seen as "religious education"--in fact, books with heavy-handed moral messages are less valuable than those which stress wonder, miracle, and possibility.
 You might also invent a unique family ritual in which God gets to play a leading role.

 Do not be concerned that these ideas will stifle your child's own God concept.
 If ideas about God are introduced gently, those that are of use to your child will be embraced and those which are not will be ignored.
-Most times, a child will feel as if he or she has made an original discovery.
+Most times, a child will feel as if they have made an original discovery.

 The psychologist Erik Erikson noted that the most important achievement in any child's development is the ability to possess a sense of basic trust in the world, which usually evolves from the secure experience of being well cared for by one's parents.
 Religion and belief in God can be important ways to support this trust, he said, for they instill in us the belief that although adversity and loss may be part of life, we can count on finding sources of goodness and love within our world that will enable us to prevail.